Pearle's Hidden-Variable Model Revisited: Acknowledgements

 \section{Acknowledgements}

 I was stimulated to figure out exactly what Pearle (1970) had done during discussion on internet fora with Michel Fodje, Chantal Roth, Joy Christian, and others.
-Michel Fodje had come up with his own detection loophole simulation model and I started by comparing this with the similar ``chaotic ball'' model of Caroline Thompson, see Thompson and Holstein (2002) and Caroline Thompson's website \url{http://freespace.virgin.net/ch.thompson1}.\footnote{I consider the unpublished 2002 preprint Thompson and Holstein the best and most complete of Caroline Thompson's presentations of her model; her website contains links to some of her earlier papers which she did manage to get published.} My own versions of all these models, programmed in R, can be found at my RPubs website \url{http://rpubs.com/gill1109}.
+Michel Fodje had come up with his own detection loophole simulation model and I started by comparing this with the similar ``chaotic ball'' model of Caroline Thompson, see the arXiv preprint Thompson and Holstein (2002).
+Thompson wrote a whole series of papers on this topic but only ever got one paper published, Thompson (1996).
+She discusses Pearle's model at length.
+At least her work is preserved on arXiv.
+In an interesting survey, Risco-Delgado (1993) also gives it a lot of attention, and includes a very nice picture explaining the idea of the model.
+His text simply copies Pearle's incorrect formulas.
+My own versions of all these models, programmed in R, can be found at my RPubs website \url{http://rpubs.com/gill1109}.

 Florin Moldoveanu helped check my decoding of Pearle's derivation of the density of \(R\).
 There is some ambiguity of notation (Pearle's notion of ``probability density'' is unconventional by modern standards and moreover seems not entirely consistent throughout the paper).
 This is probably how the normalization error in the final result crept in, midway through the computations.
 Since the error does not seem to have been reported elsewhere, and since it becomes manifest as soon as one attempts to implement a simulation of the model, I believe that this was the first time anyone did actually attempt to simulate the Pearle model.
-The simulation reported here was posted to RPubs in March 2014.
-As far as I know, nobody has investigated whether other members of his class of solutions have better properties.
+The simulation reported here was posted to RPubs in early March 2014.